Webinar SPF China Observer, July 10, 2024

 As a military diplomat, Kats served as Defense/Naval Attaché to China and President of the Naval Attaché Corps in Beijing.
 He later served as Liaison Officer and International Military Professor of the U.S. Naval War College in Rhode Island.
 Kats enjoyed collaborating with the distinguished faculty members and published many articles in Japanese and English.
 His last mission of the active duty was as Director of Education at NIDS.

 He has been awarded the Ba-Yi Medal from the Ministry of National Defense, PRC, and the Meritorious Service Medal from the U.S. Navy.
-Kats is a member of the Advisory Board of the Japan-America Society of Rhode Island.
+Kats is a Board member of the Japan-America Society of Southern New England/JANAFA Newport, and the Visiting Fellow of the Philippine Public Safety College.

 Projects